-PG&E Wildfire Attorneys Helping Victims of the North Bay Fires
+PG&E Wildfire Attorneys Helping Northern California Fire Victims

 Trusted by clients, trusted by courts.
-Learn about our firm's court-appointed leadership in California mass tort litigation.
+Learn about our firm's court-appointed leadership in California and national mass tort cases.
 Read more

 Our No-Fee Policy

 Never pay out-of-pocket fees or expenses.
-Understand our contingency fee policy and how our firm supports North Bay residents and business owners at no cost.
+Understand our contingency fee policy and how our firm supports North Bay and Butte County residents at no cost.
 Read more

 “Two-thirds of the homes in the U.S. do not have enough insurance to rebuild in the event of a total loss.”